Eurofighter Typhoon

 The Eurofighter Typhoon is a highly agile aircraft, designed to be an effective dogfighter in combat.
 Later production aircraft have been increasingly better equipped to undertake air-to-surface strike missions and to be compatible with an increasing number of different armaments and equipment, including Storm Shadow, Brimstone and Marte ER missiles.
-The Typhoon had its combat debut during the 2011 military intervention in Libya with the UK's Royal Air Force (RAF) and the Italian Air Force, performing aerial reconnaissance and ground-strike missions.
-The type has also taken primary responsibility for air-defence duties for the majority of customer nations.
+The Typhoon had its combat debut during the 2011 military intervention in Libya with the UK's Royal Air Force (RAF) and the Italian Air Force, performing aerial reconnaissance and ground strike missions.
+The type has also taken primary responsibility for air defence duties for the majority of customer nations.

 Development

 Origins

-In the UK, as early as 1971, work commenced on the development of a manoeuvrable, tactical aircraft to replace the SEPECAT Jaguar (that was then about to enter service with the RAF).
+In the UK, as early as 1971, work commenced on the development of a maneuverable, tactical aircraft to replace the SEPECAT Jaguar (that was then about to enter service with the RAF).
 This work soon expanded to include an air superiority capability.
 A specification titled Air Staff Target 403 (AST 403), in 1972, led to the Hawker P.96, an unbuilt design with a relatively conventional planform, including a separate tail structure, in the late 1970s.